anee127/Milestone-Project-4/README.md

 ### Features Left to Implement
 * **Save for later**
--	A feature that allows authenticated users to save items for later.
+-	A feature that allows authenticated users to save items for later and it show up in a separate sections on the basket page.
--	Every product in the feed and on product pages would have a heart-shaped icon which would add the product on a list.
-The list could be accessed on one of the profiles pages, where users can remove the items from the list as well.
-* **Reviews**
--	Allowing registered users to write reviews or comments on their experience with the workshops/products, as well as rate the products.
+-	A feature that allows users to favourite items and arrange them into lists that can be accessed through the navbar or their profile page.
 ## Technologies Used
 ### Languages
 + [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) for creating the webpages